Freedom Fighters (video game): Plot

-The Soviet Union became a world superpower by dropping the first atomic bomb on Berlin, ending World War II, and propping up communist states throughout the globe which begin to surround the US in the present day.
-New York plumbing brothers Chris and Troy Stone travel to meet with their next client, an activist named Isabella Angelina, only to find her apartment abandoned.
+The Soviet Union became a world superpower by dropping the first atomic bomb on Berlin in Germany, ending World War II, and propping up communist states throughout the globe which begin to surround the US in the present day.
+New York plumbing brothers Chris and Troy Stone travel to meet with their next client, an activist named Isabella Angelina (Vanessa Marshall), only to find her apartment abandoned.
 The Soviet Union launches a surprise invasion of New York City and suddenly Soviet soldiers, led by General Vasilij Tatarin, seize Troy.
-Amidst the attack, Chris escapes to the streets, encountering a man named Mr. Jones and resistance member Phil Bagzton and Dihn 'The Kid' Nguyen.
+Amidst the attack, Chris escapes to the streets, encountering a man named Mr. Jones (Nicholas Worth) and resistance member Phil Bagzton and Dihn "The Kid" Nguyen (Walter Emanuel Jones).
 After rescuing Isabella from a police station and Troy from a post office, the group retreats to the sewers and sets up a base of operations as New York is lost, with the media now being controlled by the Soviet Union.

 Months later, Chris, Phil, and Isabella sabotage key Soviet facilities and reclaim areas within the city, building up a resistance group of New York citizens and disillusioned Soviet soldiers.
-Chris becomes known as the 'Freedom Phantom' within the Soviet-controlled media network, SAFN.
+Chris becomes known as the "Freedom Phantom" within the Soviet-controlled media network, SAFN.
 Troy is captured by Soviet troops and tortured for information.
 Forced into issuing a public statement aimed at the resistance to cease their actions, he breaks from the prepared text and urges Chris to continue fighting.
 In response, General Tatarin has Troy taken to Fort Jay and executes him personally.
 Mr. Jones suggests assassinating Tatarin in retaliation.
 Chris succeeds, but returns to find Isabella missing and the resistance base occupied by the Soviet Army.
 The operation was orchestrated by Mr. Jones who reveals himself to be KGB agent Colonel Mikael Bulba.
-It is revealed that his intention of helping the Resistance the whole time to kill Tatarin and take his rank.
-Chris escapes with Phil and others to a new underground area while SAFN reports on the death of Tatarin, Colonel Bulba's promotion to General, and the 'end' of the resistance in New York.
+It is revealed that his purpose for helping the Resistance the whole time was to kill Tatarin and take his rank.
+Chris escapes with Phil and others to a new underground area while SAFN reports on the death of Tatarin, Colonel Bulba's promotion to General, and the "end" of the resistance in New York.

 During the winter, Chris leads the resistance deeper into occupied New York, culminating with a major raid on SAFN Studios.
 Chris uses the station to send a broadcast encouraging the city and beyond to rise up and bring an end to the Soviet occupation.
 A final assault on Governors Island, consisting of massed resistance forces, is planned and carried out, capturing key objectives against extremely heavy Soviet resistance.
 Realizing he has lost, Bulba angrily leaves New York in a helicopter while lamenting that demotion is inevitable for him because of this failure.
 After capturing Fort Jay and rescuing Isabella, New York is liberated for the time being as Chris and the group solemnly celebrate their victory.
 Chris knows the Soviets will not give up the occupied United States easily, but resolves to fight on as long as is necessary.